dib-lab/2020-paper-sourmash-gather/manuscript.md

-In Table @tbl:genbank-cover, we show the minimum metagenome cover for four metagenomes against GenBank - two mock communities [@https://www.zymoresearch.com/collections/zymobiomics-microbial-community-standards;@doi:10.1111/1462-2920.12086], one human gut microbiome data set from iHMP [@doi:10.1038/s41586-019-1238-8], and an oil well sample [@doi:10.1128/mBio.01669-15].
-Our implementation provides estimates for both the *total* number of genomes with substantial overlap to a query genome, and a *minimum list* of genomes that account for k-mers with overlap in the query metagenome (see Methods).
+In Table @tbl:genbank-cover, we show the minimum metagenome cover for four metagenomes against GenBank - two mock communities [@https://www.zymoresearch.com/collections/zymobiomics-microbial-community-standards;@doi:10.1111/1462-2920.12086], a human gut microbiome data set from iHMP [@doi:10.1038/s41586-019-1238-8], and an oil well sample [@doi:10.1128/mBio.01669-15].
+Our implementation provides estimates for both the *total* number of genomes with substantial overlap to a query genome, and the minimum set of genomes that account for k-mers with overlap in the query metagenome.
+Note that only matches estimated to have more than 100,000 overlapping k-mers are shown (see Methods for details).

-We find many genomes with large overlaps for each metagenome, due to the redundancy of the reference database.
+We find many genomes with overlaps for each metagenome, due to the redundancy of the reference database.
 For example, `zymo mock` contains a *Salmonella* genome, and there are over 200,000 *Salmonella* genomes that match to it in GenBank.
 Likewise, `gut real`